Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Children are not a single population.
 Nutrient needs vary by age, growth stage, diet, health status, and environment.
 As a result, blanket statements about supplementation often fail to reflect real-world variability.

-At the same time, supplement marketing tends to focus on reassurance, promising to fill gaps or support immunity without clearly defining what those gaps are or how often they exist in a given child's diet.
-Understanding whether supplements are needed requires stepping back from product categories and focusing on risk and context.
+At the same time, supplement marketing tends to focus on reassurance, promising to "fill gaps" or "support immunity," without clearly defining what those gaps are or how often they actually exist.

 What Pediatric Guidance Actually Emphasizes